Political Science 101 - Introduction to Government » Winter 2022 » Quiz 2 American Federalism

 The breadth and scope of federal power has exhibited which of the following characteristics?

-A. It has remained fundamentally unchanged.
+A. It has grown over time.

-B. It has grown over time.
+B. It has remained fundamentally unchanged.

 C. It has retracted considerably since the founding of the US.